To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Vivint is an excellent pick for two reasons.
 First, they offer professional installation, which may be something that interests seniors if you feel less tech-savvy.
 And second, Vivint’s thorough equipment lineup features a medical alert device, which may give extra peace of mind to those of you living alone or with underlying health conditions.

 However, this system does come at a higher cost.
-Professional installation, equipment and professional monitoring all come at a higher cost than some competitors.
-It also requires a 3.5 to 5-year contract, which is extremely long compared to the standard 3 years that the competition requires on average.
+Professional installation, equipment, and professional monitoring all come at a higher cost than some competitors.
+It also requires a three-and-a-half to a five-year contract, which is extremely long compared to the standard three years that the competition requires on average.

 Depending on your budget and needs, you may find that Vivint is the system for you or you may want to consider other options.
 This may not be the best option for someone on a fixed income or with a small budget.
 But if cost isn’t as much of a concern and you want all the bells and whistles, Vivint has many great features available.